matthew-norton/simple-siri/README.md

 You can do some surprisingly complex things with this mini-assistant.
 For example, you can ask it to "Open up a new document in the numbers app.
 Then add a table with information about 10 countries with columns for name, official language, and continent."

+## How to use it
+1) Install the requirements: `pip install -r requirements.txt`
+2) Run the assistant: `python main.py`
+3) Choose whether you want to interact with it via text or voice commands when prompted.
+4) Enter your OpenAI API key when prompted.
+5) It will show you the code it generated and ask it it's ok to run it.
+You can turn this off by setting `trust_the_code=True` in `main.py`.

+## Notes
 A few notes from this experiment:
 1) I actually didn't even know that Applescript existed before doing this project.
 I started by asking the LLM to write code to do certain tasks on MacOS and Applescript is what it generated.